sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-create-customer/cp-mobile-dev-kit-create-customer.md

 >Make sure to select same App ID as you chose in previous tutorial.

-Re-launch the app on your device, you may asked to authenticate with passcode or Touch ID.
+Re-launch the app on your device, you may asked to authenticate with passcode or Touch ID or Fingerprint.
 You will see a _Confirmation_ pop-up, click **OK**.

->By default, there is a standard 25-35 minutes time duration for App update.
-In case, you don't see _Confirmation_ pop-up, kill the MDK client app from the background and open it again.

 Click Customer List, click **+** icon to create a new record.